rananna/back-to-the-future-timecircuits/readme.md

 #### **Advanced Web Interface & Data Link**
 * **Live Control**: A mobile-friendly web interface allows for full control over all the clock's settings.
 * **Thematic Header**: The UI header is a screen-accurate, real-time replica of the physical display, updating every second.
 * **Data Link Marquee**: The most advanced feature is a fully configurable "Data Link" marquee.
 You can configure any of the three display rows to show real-time data from any JSON-based API on the web.
+The system supports both simple APIs and those requiring header-based authentication (e.g., `X-Api-Key`), allowing you to connect directly to a wide range of services without needing an intermediary like Pipedream.
-* **API Templates**: The UI comes with pre-configured templates for fetching financial data (stocks, crypto), weather information (temperature, humidity), and even fun stats like the number of people in space.
+* **Editable API Templates**: The UI comes with pre-configured templates for fetching financial data, weather information, and more.
+You can edit these defaults, delete them, or create your own from scratch.
+All your templates are saved to the ESP32's flash memory, so your configurations are permanent.
 * **Custom Icons**: The marquee can display custom icons (e.g., SUN, CLOUD, WIFI, BTC) on the 14-segment displays alongside the data.
 * **Customizable Display**: For each data point, you can customize the API URL, JSON path, display label, format, icon, and scroll speed.
 * **WiFi Manager**: On first boot, the ESP32 creates a WiFi hotspot and captive portal named **BTTF-Clock-Setup** for easy initial network setup.